 Voice-based customer support is still the preferred channel for customer support and research backs this up.
 A recent survey revealed that 76% of people prefer to ring customer support by telephone rather than using other channels.

-The in-app calling revolution
+The programmable voice calling revolution

 Just because telephone support is still popular with customers, doesn’t mean you have to rely on old-school PSTN networks.
 Things have evolved in recent years.

 These days, you don’t need to make calls on landlines or even over mobile phone networks.
 Voice over Internet Protocol (VoIP), has taken up the mantle.
 In other words, making and receiving calls over the internet is becoming the new normal.